 Scribbles and observations towards a bigger world for sisters and daughters

 In regards to feminism I have long been curious to explore some areas where women engage in some degree of self-censoring and self-suppressing acts, and how these relate to both historical and current constraints and paradoxes of the present gendered and still largely male-dominated psychological and educational environment.
-Here a few somewhat random thoughts from an admittedly rather myopic heterosexual perspective - hopefully more complex gender perspectives will arise as I work through the ideas:
+Here are a couple of short - and slightly dated (2009-11) and myopically white cis feminist ponderings on:

 Hopefully more scholarly and complex intersectional perspectives will arise as I work through the ideas.